hashicorp/terraform-provider-vsphere/docs/data-sources/resource_pool.md

 ## Attribute Reference

-Currently, the only exported attribute from this data source is `id`, which represents the ID of the resource pool.
+The only exported attribute from this data source is `id`, which represents the ID of the resource pool.